 News & Events

-The May issue of Airman magazine is now available to download and is viewable through a Web browser.
-In the cover story, titled “‘We Chose This,’” you’ll go behind the scenes of the challenging training course required to become a Phoenix Raven at the U.S. Air Force Expeditionary Center at Joint Base McGuire-Dix-Lakehurst, New Jersey.
+The July issue of Airman magazine is now available to download and is viewable through a web browser.
+In the cover story, titled “Arctic Vigil,” you’ll go behind the scenes with the 176th Air Defense Squadron and the Combat Alert Cell of F-22 Raptors that monitor the sovereign airspace around Alaska and intercept any potential intruders.

 This week's photos feature Airmen from around the globe involved in activities supporting expeditionary operations and defending America.
 This weekly feature showcases the men and women of the Air Force.